 to cloak these structures in a beautiful raiment of light.

 The newly commissioned permanent installation now illuminates GOMA’s eastern and southern glass facades each night through shifts in tempo, hue and intensity of colour.
 A decade after the opening of GOMA, this dynamic work realises the architects’ vision of animating the building at night.
 The glass panels lay dormant on GOMA’s exterior for 11 years, the original design concept allowed for a gap of 300mm between the exterior facade and internal gallery walls to carry power and data cabling for a future light installation.

 This 88 minute light sequence is unique amongst the artists light works, Night Life is a flat canvas of colour, key to the work is 2,500 lights illuminating 200 milky Starphire glass panels 15 metres tall, that wrap around 85 meters of GOMA’s two main facades.

-Stay Connected: Subscribe to QAGOMA Blog Be the first to go behind-the-scenes at exhibitions and events and hear stories from exhibiting artists.
+STAY CONNECTED: Subscribe to QAGOMA Blog Be the first to go behind-the-scenes at exhibitions and events and hear stories from artists.